ltaylor2/finalproject/README.md

 The first step is to check for a sign of coevolution in general.
-I do this by viewing the results of model comparison where dependency runs in both ways The table below shows the result.
+I do this by viewing the results of model comparison where dependency runs in both ways.
+The table below shows the result (X = Stage Character, Y = Social character).
 Negative values in the dAIC column indicate that the dependent (i.e., coevolutionary) model was preferred to the independent model.

 <table class=" lightable-classic" style='font-size: 20px; font-family: "Arial Narrow", "Source Sans Pro", sans-serif; width: auto !important; margin-left: auto; margin-right: auto;'>